Did you know that Tennessee ranks among the top states in the entire U.S. for AARP volunteers? We truly are the Volunteer State!

 We are looking for volunteers willing to share information and message about fraud prevention.
 The AARP Fraud Watch Network helps people take steps to avoid scams.
 Community activities include shredding events, moderating fraud panel discussions and fraud prevention presentation to community groups.
 So, if you have a passion for outsmarting the scammers or a willingness to learn more about fraud prevention to help others, join our team!
 Email us at Tnvolunteer@aarp.org with FWN Volunteer in the subject line.

 Congressional District Leaders

-We are looking for folks to form relationships with staff in the district office of members of Congress, share AARP material when requested, as well as schedule adn attend personal meetings with officials and their staff members.
-Leaders are needed in Congressional District 3 (Rep. Fleischmann), District 4 (Rep. DesJarlais) and District 6 (Diane Black).
+We are looking for folks to form relationships with staff in the district office of members of Congress, share AARP material when requested, as well as schedule and attend personal meetings with officials and their staff members.
+We need a volunteer leader in Congressional District 4 (Rep. DesJarlais).
 Find your congressman and district here.
 To apply, send your contact information and resume or experience summary by email to Tnvolunteer@aarp.org with CD LEAD in the subject line.